CEA-MetroCarac/auto-denoise/docs/tutorials/denoising_multichannel.md

 denoiser_dip.train(*dip_data, epochs=EPOCHS * 3)
 ```

-As for the `Supervised` and `Noise2Noise` algorithms, we use the parameter `channel_axis` to specify which is the RGB axis.
+As for the other algorithms, we use the parameter `channel_axis` to specify which is the RGB axis.

 !!! note "Regularization weight"
     The DIP is more sensitive to the regularization weight, and it can be adjusted to obtain better results.